Victoria Newton: Career

-In November 2007, it was announced that Newton would be leaving Bizarre and had been promoted to Head of Features and Entertainment.
+In November 2007, it was announced that Newton would be leaving "Bizarre" and had been promoted to Head of Features and Entertainment.
 She was replaced by her assistant, Gordon Smart.
 Newton remained in this job until her appointment as the deputy editor of the News of the World in October 2009, a position she retained until the paper's closure in 2011.
-In September 2013, she was appointed the editor of The Sun on Sunday after being deputy editor of The Sun's whole 7 day operation.
+In September 2013, she was appointed the editor of The Sun on Sunday after being deputy editor of The Sun's whole seven-day operation.
 Her immediate superior remained David Dinsmore, The Sun's editor.

 Newton was appointed as editor of The Sun in February 2020 when her predecessor Tony Gallagher became deputy editor of The Times.
-The Sun on Sunday is still being presided over by Newton, along with Keith Poole, and it is unclear if a dedicated editor will be appointed.
+The Sun on Sunday is still being presided over by Newton.